lihaoyi/macropy/readme.md

 >>> num.parse("123").output
 123
->>> num.parse("1 23").index
-1
 ```

 The `//` operator takes a function which will be used to transform the result of the parser: in this case, it is the function `int`, which transforms the returned string into an integer.
-As you can see, in the case of Failure, the `index` at which parsing failed is unchanged.

 Another example is: